Pchatain/seedingWithEA/README.md

 # seedingWithEA
+All the code for my CS229 Final Project are located in GenericDetector and LDMX_Detector.

 testingEA.py contains an evolutionary algorithm that optimizes the seeding algorithm configuration from the acts-project.

 Utilizes my local copy of acts-project to run with a modified print output and modified seeding algorithm.